Essays About True Nature

 Nirmala offers a unique vision and a gentle, compassionate approach, which adds to the rich tradition of spiritual inquiry into our true nature.
 He is the author of several books, including Nothing Personal: Seeing Beyond the Illusion of a Separate Self.
 Free downloads of several of his other books are also available here.

-Recent Review of the free ebook, That Is That on Amazon:
+Recent Review of That Is That on Amazon:

 "I lucked across this book when I was in the Kindle store.
 I didn't even look at a preview; I just bought it.
 When I began to read I was knocked over.
 This book delivers much more than I ever expected.
 Nirmala's thoughts about the mind and life are like mine.
 It's like he's looking though my eyes, saying the things I knew but had not put words to.
 After an awakening I had in 1997, I've been thoughtful as to what I read.
 So many books are based on the old spiritual paradigm.
 This book however is the product of the evolution of consciousness and the author writes from that flow.
 Each thought Nirmala speaks is like a love song to life.
 I'm drinking this book in.
 When I enter the words it's like I'm in a temple.
 I have meditated in caves in India and the peacefulness this book emanates is the same peace.
 Some books are dry.
 Some books are complicated.
 Some books strange.
 This book is truly the living word.
 It is alive.
 I recommend this book to anyone who is willing to give up the daily drama for the direct and delightful experience enlightened ones refer to as reality."